publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch12/schIV/pt1/m__us_usc_t19_s2435.md

     (c) __Congressional action__

-        An agreement referred to in subsection (a) of this section, and a proclamation referred to in [section 2434(a) of this title][/us/usc/t19/s2434/a] implementing such agreement, shall take effect only if a joint resolution described in [section 2191(b)(3) of this title][/us/usc/t19/s2191/b/3] that approves of the agreement referred to in subsection (a) of this section is enacted into law.
+        An agreement referred to in subsection (a), and a proclamation referred to in [section 2434(a) of this title][/us/usc/t19/s2434/a] implementing such agreement, shall take effect only if a joint resolution described in [section 2191(b)(3) of this title][/us/usc/t19/s2191/b/3] that approves of the agreement referred to in subsection (a) is enacted into law.

 ([Pub.
 L. 93–618, title IV, § 405][/us/pl/93/618/s405], Jan.
 3, 1975, [88 Stat.
 2061][/us/stat/88/2061]; [Pub.
 L. 96–39, title XI, § 1106(f)(3)][/us/pl/96/39/s1106/f/3], July 26, 1979, [93 Stat.
 312][/us/stat/93/312]; [Pub.
 L. 101–382, title I, § 132(b)(1)][/us/pl/101/382/s132/b/1], Aug.
 20, 1990, [104 Stat.
 645][/us/stat/104/645].)